Occupied Princeton

 Princeton Under British Rule

-Between December 31, 1776, and January 3, 1777, Princeton was in enemy hands.
-The occupying forces, which included Hessian mercenaries allied with the British crown, treated the town as conquered territory.
+Between December 7th, 1776, and January 3, 1777, Princeton was in British hands.
+The occupying forces, which included Hessian mercenaries allied with the British Crown, treated the town as hostile territory.

 Civilians Caught in the Crossfire